Updated Mar 16, 2026 § For Apple Users

 The Yip has a built-in attachment ring designed for pet collars.
 The AirTag is a smooth disc that requires a separate collar holder or case, typically costing $5-20 extra.
 That added cost narrows the price gap.

-What Neither Tracker Can Do
+What Can Neither Tracker Do?

-Neither the Yip Smart Tag nor the AirTag has GPS.
 Both are Bluetooth-only trackers that depend on nearby smartphones for location updates.
-If your dog runs to a remote area with no phones around, neither tracker can tell you where they are.
+If your dog runs to a remote area with no phones around, neither tracker can tell you where they’re.

 For dogs that roam, a GPS pet tracker with cellular connectivity is the right tool.
 Options like Tractive GPS ($5/month) track your pet in real time over unlimited distance.
-FitBark adds health monitoring on top of GPS.
-The monthly fee buys capability that Bluetooth simply can’t match.

-Which One Should You Buy?
+Which One Should You Buy

-Get a GPS tracker if your dog is a flight risk.
 Neither Bluetooth option can reliably track a dog beyond a few hundred feet.
 A GPS collar costs more but actually solves the problem.

 Bottom Line